 – Just a short drive away, stop at the Blue Star Arts Complex, where it features contemporary art space, art venues, shops, and studios.

-– While we’re still in the King Williams District let’s swing by a vibrant community devoted to German heritage, culture, and preservation called the The Beethoven Männerchor, their purpose is to preserve German song, music, and language.
+– While we’re still in the King William District let’s swing by a vibrant community devoted to German heritage, culture, and preservation called the The Beethoven Männerchor, their purpose is to preserve German song, music, and language.
 Discover a storied German singing-society beer garden/club room with live music & events.

 – Still, more to see and do but let’s first rent an electric bike at Pedego San Antonio, one of the best ways to explore these nest areas.